collapsed-stacks/startups/questions/5856/where-can-i-get-product-feedback-from-other-startup-founders.md

 - tagged: `software`, `product`, `pitch`
 - score: 4

-<p>Where can I pitch or present my product idea to get feedback from experienced startup founders and entrepreneurs?</p>
+Where can I pitch or present my product idea to get feedback from experienced startup founders and entrepreneurs?

 ## Answer 5859